krokicki/Smaug/README.md

 ```

 3. Install my fork of irc3
-Fixes some issues with the official irc3.
+The fork fixes some issues with the official irc3 codebase.
 ```
 git clone https://github.com/krokicki/irc3.git
 cd irc3
 python setup.py install
 ```

-4. Install MySQL
+4. Install MySQL or MariaDB

-5. Create an empty MySQL database and grant access
+5. Create an empty database and grant access to it

 ```
 create database smaug;